ibm-cloud-docs/ibm-spectrum-lsf/about.md

 {{site.data.keyword.spectrum_short}} enables all three interfaces: UI, API, and CLI.
 To use the API and CLI interfaces, the Terraform-based automation code is available in this [public GitHub repository](https://github.com/IBM-Cloud/hpc-cluster-lsf){: external}.

+{{site.data.keyword.spectrum_full_notm}} also offers the [LSF Application Center](https://www.ibm.com/docs/en/slac/10.2.0){: external}, which provides a flexible, easy-to-use interface for cluster users and administrators.
+Available as an add-on module to {{site.data.keyword.spectrum_full_notm}}, the LSF Application Center enables users to interact with intuitive, self-documenting, standardized interfaces.
+You can access the LSF Application Center through the [GUI](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-accessing-lsf-gui), and you can also access the API calls with [Python](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-access-rest-api-calls-pacclient) and [`curl`](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-access-rest-api-calls-curl).

 The offering enables the initial Spectrum LSF-based HPC cluster creation.
 Any updates that are needed post-deployment regarding LSF configuration or setup should be performed by using LSF tools and commands.
 If you use the {{site.data.keyword.bpshort}} interface to make changes to configuration properties and reapply those changes, you can cause disruptions to the running {{site.data.keyword.spectrum_short}} cluster.
 Restoring it back to a working state might not be easy.
 {: important}